ciscorn/mojxml-rs/README.md

 # mojxml-rs

-An experimental MOJXML parser and converter written in Rust.
+An experimental MOJXML（MOJ 地図XML）parser and converter written in Rust.

 License: MIT